DUI CASES IN CALIFORNIA

 Photo by Tingey Injury Law Firm on Unsplash

 Note: There are many different reasons to take a case to trial.
 Obviously, this worked out.
-However, based on the three parts of this case, it didn't look good).
+(However, based on the three parts of this case, it didn't look good).
 This was a second DUI.
 If he wins, he gets the DMV Admin Per Se (APS) Suspension reversed, no mandatory jail time, no Ignition Interlock Device, and no 18-month DUI Program.

-WAS IT A ‘NO DRIVE' DEFENSE?
+WAS IT A "NO DRIVE" DEFENSE?

 In my case, the prosecutor from Los Angeles District Attorney's office called several witnesses to testify to my client's guilt: 3 police officers, 2 expert witnesses from the Los Angeles County Crime Lab, and the phlebotomist who drew the blood.
-The prosecutor also put the vial of blood into evidence and some blood test records.
-So, no it was not a “no drive defense.”
+The prosecutor also admitted the vial of blood and some blood test records into evidence.

 WHAT WAS THE CASE ABOUT?